 Stags in Celtic symbology represented stamina, vitality, spiritual enlightenment, grace, maturity, and regeneration.

-The Celtic stag symbol looks like the head of a stag with antlers, and many detailed designs are woven into it.
+The Celtic stag symbol looks like a stag’s head with antlers, and many detailed designs are woven into it.

-Stags are seen as respectable creatures that are experienced and tough because only older male deers grow large antlers through years of harsh conditions in the wild.
+Stags are seen as good creatures that are experienced and tough because only older male deers grow large antlers through years of harsh conditions in the wild.

-This symbol is drawn as an owl with two wings with many geometric patterns woven into it.
+This symbol is drawn as an owl with two wings and many geometric patterns.

 The owl is seen as a symbol of wisdom, mystery, ancient knowledge, and intelligence.